codemeta/codemeta/docs/faq.md

 # CodeMeta for repository managers, publishers, information science

-You can make use of CodeMeta's Rosetta Stone quality to figure out suitable standards for your own metadata schema, and make it work with other schemas.
+You can make use of CodeMeta's Rosetta Stone quality to figure out suitable standards for your own metadata schema, and integrate with other schemas and platforms.

 # Contributers, funders, acknowledgments, etc.